isc-projects/stork/doc/install.rst

     static_configs:
       - targets: ['agent-bind9.example.org:9119', 'another-bind9.example.org:9119', ... ]

-By default, Stork agent exports BIND 9 data on TCP port 9119 and Kea data on TCP port 9547.
-This can be configured using command line parameters (or the Prometheus export can be disabled altogether).
-For details, see the stork-agent manual page.
+By default, the Stork agent exports Kea data on TCP port 9547 (and BIND 9 data on TCP port 9119).
+This can be configured using command-line parameters, or the Prometheus export can be disabled altogether.
+For details, see the stork-agent manual page at :ref:`man-stork-agent`.

 After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
-BIND 9 statistics use ``bind_`` prefix (e.g. bind_incoming_queries_tcp), while Kea statistics use ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total).
+Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9 statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp).

 Grafana Integration
 -------------------

 Stork provides several Grafana templates that can easily be imported.
 Those are available in the ``grafana/`` directory of the
-Stork source codes.
-Currently the available templates are `bind9-resolver.json` and `kea-dhcp4.json`.
-More are expected in the future.
-Grafana integration requires three steps.
+Stork source code.
+The currently available templates are `bind9-resolver.json` and `kea-dhcp4.json`.
+Grafana integration requires three steps:

-1. Prometheus has to be added as a data source.
-This can be done in several ways, including UI interface and editing Grafana configuration files.
-For details, see Grafana documentation about Prometheus integration; here we simply indicate the easiest method.
-Using the Grafana UI interface, select Configuration, select Data Sources, click "Add data source", and choose Prometheus, then specify necessary parameters to connect to your Prometheus instance.
-In test environments, the only really necessary parameter is URL, but most production deployments also want authentication.
+1. Prometheus must be added as a data source.
+This can be done in several ways, including via the user interface to edit the Grafana configuration files.
+This is the easiest method; for details, see the Grafana documentation about Prometheus integration.
+Using the Grafana user interface, select Configuration, select Data Sources, click "Add data source," and choose Prometheus, and then specify the necessary parameters to connect to the Prometheus instance.
+In test environments, the only really necessary parameter is the URL, but authentication is also desirable in most production deployments.

-2. Import existing dashboard.
-In the Grafana UI click Dashboards, then Manage, then Import and select one of the templates, e.g.
+2. Import the existing dashboard.
+In the Grafana UI, click Dashboards, then Manage, then Import, and select one of the templates, e.g.
 `kea-dhcp4.json`.
-Make sure to select your Prometheus data source that you added in the previous step.
+Make sure to select the Prometheus data source added in the previous step.
 Once imported, the dashboard can be tweaked as needed.

-3. Once Grafana is configured, go to Stork UI interface, log in as super-admin, click Settings in the Configuration menu and then fill URLs to Grafana and Prometheus that point to your installations.
+3. Once Grafana is configured, go to the Stork user interface, log in as super-admin, click Settings in the Configuration menu, and then add the URLs to Grafana and Prometheus that point to the installations.
 Once this is done, Stork will be able to show links for subnets leading to specific subnets.
-More integrations like this are expected in the future.

-Alternatively, a Prometheus data source can be added by editing `datasource.yaml` (typically stored in `/etc/grafana`, but this may vary depending on your installation) and adding entries similar to this one:
+Alternatively, a Prometheus data source can be added by editing `datasource.yaml` (typically stored in `/etc/grafana`, but this may vary depending on the installation) and adding entries similar to this one:

 .. code-block:: yaml